- Clinical science

 Transmission: airborne exposure to mold spores

-- Aspergillus spores are ubiquitous indoors, as they enter with the normal flow of air.
+- Aspergillus spores (also referred to as conidia) are ubiquitous indoors, as they enter with the normal flow of air.

 - Aspergillus spores may also be found in intensive care units